Logotos/Logotos/README.md

 ### 👋 Hi there
-Hey, I'm AnkChais!
-I'm a 17 year old programmer coming from Australia.
+Hey, I'm NotRifter!
+I'm a 18 year old programmer coming from Australia.
 I tend to develop softwares or services in multiple languages.
 I currently work for myself

 ### Languages i know